-The averages are calculated taking the number one school which is Harvard, and the number twenty school which is the University of Minnesota Twin Cities and dividing them by two.
+The averages calculated are taking the number one school, which is Harvard, and the number twenty school, which is the University of Minnesota Twin Cities and dividing them by two.
 The figures and school rankings were all gathered from the U.S News graduate school rankings.
-All of the figures will also assume the out of state tuition fees.
+All of the statistics will also assume the out of state tuition fees.

 Therefore, the average cost of law school for a graduate of the top twenty law schools in the country comes out to be $136,707 plus their undergraduate degree of $76,000 to be a final total of $212,707.

 According to Berkeley University Career Center, it takes on average three years of law school to pass the Bar so that you can become a practicing lawyer.

 We will analyze the second group of top law schools.
 The average cost of tuition for this grouping is $38,308, which applied to the same three-year figure would come out to $114,924.
 These figures were calculated in the same format as described above in the first grouping.